-Coaching/training should be an ongoing process for the team.
-When anyone finds success it must be measured and tracked.
+Coaching and training should be an ongoing process for the team.
+When anyone finds success, it must be measured and tracked.

-For example, I am huge believer in social selling but how can that be tracked?
+For example, I am a huge believer in social selling, but how can that be tracked?
 Simple.
-We created a field in Salesforce to track all relationships built through social selling avenues (i.e. LinkedIn) and then track the revenue off of those relationships.
+We created a field in Salesforce to track all relationships built through social-selling avenues (i.e. LinkedIn) and then track the revenue off of those relationships.

-That can be broken down over a month to what percentage of clients are being closed, what percentage of revenue those deals represent in the overall number and what the average deal size is from social selling compared to standard pipeline work.
-This applies to any new methodology that comes from coaching/training.
+That can be broken down over a month to what percentage of clients are being closed, what percentage of revenue those deals represent in the overall number, and what the average deal size is from social selling compared to standard pipeline work.
+This applies to any new methodology that comes from coaching and training.

 Marketing dollars should not be repeatedly spent on initiatives that have little to no return.
-Some marketing efforts can become off-putting for prospects/clients like spamming their inboxes with mass email campaigns instead of specifically tailored campaigns for their vertical markets.
+Some marketing efforts can become off-putting for prospects or clients like spamming their inboxes with mass email campaigns instead of specifically tailored campaigns for their vertical markets.